-The first Seasalt garment ever designed was the Sailor Shirt and it was made using organic cotton.
+The first Seasalt garment we ever designed was our famous Sailor Shirt and it was made using organic cotton.

 From the start we have been committed to using organic cotton for our garments wherever possible.
 After Seasalt founders Neil and Sophie visited small scale cotton farmers around the world, they worked alongside the Soil Association to develop the standards for Soil Association organic cotton, which is now recognised as the gold standard of organic cotton.

 In 2005, Seasalt became the first fashion company to have garments certified by the Soil Association and soon, we became one of the UK’s largest sellers of organic cotton.
 It’s been an important part of our collection ever since.

 As well as being super-soft, beautiful quality, naturally breathable and biodegradable, certified organic cotton is better for the environment and the workers that grow and process the cotton.

 Organic fibres are grown without synthetic pesticides, insecticides and fertilisers, which can poison wildlife and pollute waterways.
 Organic cotton growing produces up to 94% less greenhouse gas emissions and helps save precious water.
 It also protects the soil, nurturing it for the long term by enhancing soil fertility, locking CO2 into the soil and making it more resilient to drought.